Sources of Business Finance: Funding Your Enterprise in 2026

 Equity Financing: Selling Ownership Stakes

 Equity financing involves selling a portion of the business ownership to investors in exchange for capital.
-This is a popular route for startups and rapidly growing companies that require significant funding and may not have the credit history or collateral for substantial debt.
-Investors, such as angel investors or venture capitalists, provide capital in return for shares in the company.
+This is a popular route for startups and rapidly growing companies that require significant funding and may lack the credit history or collateral for substantial debt.

 Pros of Equity Financing: